The Main Italian-Speaking Countries (That Aren’t Italy) in 2023

 The United States of America

-Italians, mostly coming from the south of the country, are one of the largest migrant populations that settled in the United States in the late 1800’s.
+Italians, mostly coming from the south of the country, are one of the largest migrant populations that settled in the United States in the late 19th century.
 They settled in states like New York and New Jersey and became a driving force in America’s rise as a global power.

 You don’t have to go very far to find Italian speakers in the United States.
-In fact, after Italy and Albania, the United States has the third-highest Italian-speaking population in the world, with 700,000 speakers.
+After Italy and Albania, the United States has the third-highest Italian-speaking population in the world.

 The Slovenian constitution recognizes Italian as a co-official language in this area, with native speakers concentrated in the municipalities of Piran, Koper and Izola.
 So don’t be surprised if you see road signs in two languages in this area of Slovenia.
 Official government functions are also carried out in Italian.